-During the 2022, West Virginia Legislature's Regular Session House Bill 4566 was passed and signed into law by the Governor.
-This legislation created the Economic Enhancement Grant Fund.
-This fund is governed, administered and accounted for by the directors, officers and management of the Authority.
+During the 2022 West Virginia Legislature's Regular Session House Bill 4566 was passed and signed into law by the Governor.
+This legislation created the Economic Enhancement Grant Fund (EEGF).
+This fund is governed, administered and accounted for by the directors, officers, management, and staff of the Authority.
 The legislation authorized the Authority to make grants to cover all or a portion of the costs of water, sewer, economic development or tourism projects.
 At the 2022 Second Extraordinary Session, House Bill 217 was passed and signed into law by the Governor.
-This legislation provided the Authority \$250,000,000 from the Coronavirus State Fiscal Recovery Fund to fund the eligible projects.
+This legislation provided the Authority an amount of \$250,000,000 from the Coronavirus State Fiscal Recovery Fund to fund the eligible projects.
+During the 2023 West Virginia Legislature's Regular Session House Bill 2883 was passed and signed into law by the Governor.
+This legislation increased the EEGF funding by \$177,000,000 for a total of \$427,000,000 as of June 30, 2023.